department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research V2/MyVA2-conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is Tressaand I also have some colleagues on the line observing and taking notes.
+My name is Tressa and I also have some colleagues on the line observing and taking notes.
 Today we're going to have you take a look at  VA.gov on your phone and explore what's working and not working about that experience.

 Before we start, a few things I want to mention: